-(29) The comptroller presented this report as of June 30, 2016.
+(29) The comptroller presented this report for the second quarter 2016.
 A copy has been filed with the secretary of the Board.

 Secretary's Report

 (30) The secretary presented for record changes to academic appointments for contract year 2016-17, new hires, resignations, notices of nonreappointment, and retirees rehired.
 A copy has been filed with the secretary of the Board.